 Coromandel Hikes You Can’t Miss

 Want to explore New Zealand’s most epic peninsula?
-The Coromandel is both a Kiwi and backpacker favourite, as there’s something for those who want to relax on a pristine beach and something for those who are itching to explore.
+The Coromandel is both a Kiwi and international-traveller favourite, as there’s something for those who want to relax on a pristine beach and something for those who are itching to explore.
 For the latter few, you’ll dig this listicle of the 16 hikes in The Coromandel!

 Discover some of the world’s largest trees, the kauri, which still stands in the peninsula’s forests.
 You can also hike to a waterfall, see remnants of mining and logging history, and, of course, have a stroll on some paradise-like beaches.
 Plus, don’t miss the 15 Coromandel Must-Dos.